Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Introduction

 Despite its advantages, ADAPT-VQE faces significant challenges on current quantum hardware.
-The algorithm's iterative nature still leads to deep quantum circuits, exceeding the feasible execution depth of today’s devices.
-Also, high noise levels from gate errors, readout inaccuracies, and crosstalk degrade result accuracy \cite{Dalton_Long_Yordanov_Smith_Barnes_Mertig_Arvidsson-Shukur_2024b}.
+As system complexity increases, the corresponding circuit depth grows, eventually exceeding the practical limits of today's devices.\cite{carreras2025limitationsquantumhardwaremolecular} Also, high noise levels from gate errors, readout inaccuracies, and crosstalk degrade the accuracy of the results\cite{Dalton_Long_Yordanov_Smith_Barnes_Mertig_Arvidsson-Shukur_2024b}.
 Moreover, mitigation methods add computational overhead, further limiting ourselves to the simplest techniques \cite{Kim_Eddins_Anand_Wei_van_den_Berg_Rosenblatt_Nayfeh_Wu_Zaletel_Temme_etal._2023}.
 Thus, while ADAPT-VQE remains a powerful algorithm, its practical application to significant molecular systems is currently infeasible due to circuit depth, amount of measurements, noise, and hardware constraints, requiring significant advancements in quantum technology \cite{Fedorov_Peng_Govind_Alexeev_2022a}.
 Further algorithmic improvements aimed at reducing circuit depth are essential to enable its implementation on near-term quantum devices \cite{Yordanov2021, Anastasiou:tetris-adapt:2024, Tang:adapt:2021, Vaquero-Sabater_Carreras_Orús_Mayhall_Casanova_2024}.

-The ADAPT-VQE method relies on the optimal selection of a new excitation operator at each iteration.
-Typically, this selection is based on the operator with the largest gradient, as this approach has been shown to mitigate optimization issues caused by barren plateaus.\cite{Grimsley2023} However, the gradient-based criterion is not infallible.
-The operator with the highest gradient does not always lead to the greatest energy reduction, and in some cases, its contribution to the energy can be negligible, with a nearly vanishing amplitude.\cite{Ramoa_thesis} Since such situations cannot be anticipated in advance, the gradient-driven, one-operator-at-a-time ansatz construction remains the most effective strategy currently available in ADAPT-VQE.
+The ADAPT-VQE method employs a gradient-based criterion to select the next excitation operator at each iteration, adding to the ansatz the operator with the largest gradient.
+This strategy has been shown to mitigate optimization challenges associated with barren plateaus.\cite{Grimsley2023} However, the gradient-based criterion is not infallible.
+The operator with the highest gradient does not always lead to the greatest energy reduction, and in some cases, its contribution to the energy can be negligible, with nearly vanishing parameter values (see Supporting Information, Section S7).
+Moreover, during the iterative process, some operators that initially had a significant coefficient may eventually become negligible, contributing little to the total energy while increasing the overall ansatz size.